The mission of the Geneva History Museum is to preserve and share Geneva’s evolving story while inspiring and engaging the community.

 In 2013, while participating in the Museum Assessment Program, it was rediscovered that the word Museum best represents the activities and services of the organization.
 In June 2014, the name became the Geneva History Museum, operated by the Geneva Historical Society.

 The Museum celebrated 10 years in this building in August 2014 with a grand reopening of the redesigned Main Gallery, “Geneva’s Story,” our permanent exhibition.
-These facilities, combined with multiple award-winning exhibits, educational programs, cutting-edge research, and dedicated volunteers, continue to make the Geneva History Museum a source of great community pride.
+Group Programs and Geneva on Wheels tours by van, trolley and bicycle were also developed to bring the Museum out into the community.

 Since 2011, the Geneva History Museum has evolved under Terry’s leadership along with a professional and dedicated staff.
 She secured participation in the Museum Assessment Program which resulted in a total rebranding effort.